angeris/chocolate-arch/README.md

 ```
 res = (rs) * (rt)
 ```
 for most arithmetic and bitwise instructions.
-Throughout isntructions, `rs` will be given as `0bss`, `rt` will be given as `0btt`, and "don't matter" bits will be given as `0bxx` such that an example instruction will have the form
+Throughout instructions, `rs` will be given as `0bss`, `rt` will be given as `0btt`, and "don't matter" bits will be given as `0bxx` such that an example instruction will have the form
 ```
 0b00sstt01
 ```